carlosm27/rester_cli/README.md

 Rester is a CLI tool written in Go, using Cobra, Resty and Survey packages, to make HTTP requests like GET, POST, PUT, PATCH and DELETE

-To use Rester CLI, clone this respo:
+To use Rester CLI, clone this respo.
-`gh repo clone carlosm27/rester_cli`

 Then, in Rester's folder:

-`go build github.com/carlosm27/rester_cli`
+`go install github.com/carlosm27/rester_cli`